yugabyte/yugabyte-db/docs/content/latest/reference/drivers/java/postgres-jdbc-reference.md

 ### Configure SSL/TLS

-In order to build a Java application that communicate securily over SSL with YugabyteDB database, get the root certificate (`ca.crt`) of the YugabyteDB Cluster.
+To build a Java application that communicates securely over SSL, get the root certificate (`ca.crt`) of the YugabyteDB Cluster.
 If certificates are not generated yet, follow the instructions in [Create server certificates](../../../../secure/tls-encryption/server-certificates/).

-Generally when configuring the Java Client to use SSL, all the certs required for connecting to the database will be available on the Classpath of the Java application or default Postgres working directory `(~/.postgresql/)` of the VM or container where the app is hosted.
+Generally, when configuring the Java client to use SSL, all the certificates required for connecting to the database are available on the Classpath of the Java application, or in the default PostgreSQL working directory `(~/.postgresql/)` of the VM or container where the application is hosted.

 Example JDBC URL for connecting to a secure YugabyteDB cluster can be seen below.